For Veterans, “Billy Lynn’s Long Halftime Walk” Misses the Mark

 Look, the book is funny and entertaining, the prose well-written.
 The movie will probably be fine.
 I love Ang Lee films.
 I just hope that the American audience doesn’t assume there’s an overwhelming authenticity to the film, wishful thinking on my behalf, after seeing the reaction to American Sniper.

-Editor’s Note: This article first appeared in The Havok Journal on 21 March 2015.
+This first appeared in The Havok Journal March 21, 2015.

 This book was taught in colleges and high schools before the movie was ever released. http://davidmorrell.net/rambo-pages/rambo/